mika-s/mika-s.github.io/_posts/2018-01-10-quality-min-and-max-with-jpeg-recompress.markdown

 categories: javascript jpeg compression algorithm
 ---

-[jpeg-recompress][github-jpeg-recompress] is used to re-encode JPEG images to the lowest possible JPEG quality that still keeps the perceived visual quality to a certain standard.
+[jpeg-recompress][github-jpeg-recompress] is an application that is used to re-encode JPEG images to the lowest possible JPEG quality that still keeps the perceived visual quality to a certain standard.
 JPEG uses lossy compression, so there will always be losses when re-encoding the image.
 The goal is to do the compression while making the image look practically the same after the compression.